 High levels of inventory are roadblocks for lean manufacturers for a number of reasons, but mainly because it’s just plain expensive.
 Before the increased demand for variety and shorter lead times, managing inventory was a lot easier.
 But now manufacturers must be agile which makes it trickier than ever to decrease storage costs and maneuver high levels of inventory around the plant.

 If your spending your budget on inventory storage, you already know there are better initiatives you could use that money towards.
 Like bringing in innovative technology to attract more clients or updating legacy equipment/systems.

 So why not develop an inventory reduction strategy?
 Well, it’s easier said than done.
 Plus, extra inventory tends to feel like a nice security blanket.
 Scrap and rework don’t feel as world-ending if there’s extra inventory on hand.
 Right?

 Reducing inventory is necessary and it’s one reason why our clients use manufacturing execution systems (MES).
-An MES’ collects all kinds of production data like where raw materials are coming from, to the time it takes a part to pass through an assembly station, to how many defects happen per run.
+An MES collects all kinds of production data, such as where raw materials are coming from, the time it takes a part to pass through an assembly station, and how many defects happen per run.
 With an MES, you are able obtain real-time production data and use it to reduce inventory.
 Manufacturers can accurately forecast, schedule and report on the correct amount of inventory needed to hit their production obligations.
 Which in turn, reduces on-hand inventory and costs.
-Let’s dig a little deeper into 3 different MES capabilities and how each of them can reduce inventory.
+Let’s dig a little deeper into three different MES capabilities and how each of them can reduce inventory.

 MES: Forecasting Raw Materials